cmvanb/OGJS-CommonCode/docs/Conventions.md

 Use a maximum line length of 80 characters.
 Originally this maximum length was a technical limit, however these days it is simply a nice style that has some desirable benefits.

-A maximum line length of 80 characters...
+Benefits of a maximum line length of 80 characters include:

 * Promotes shorter, more readable code.
 * Allows two code files to open adjacently on standard HD (1920x1080) monitors.